Alejandr0-1/Becode-Projects/README.md

-# Becode-projects
+# Becode - Projects

-- This repository aims at documenting my work and following my evolution in the projects I make
+## - This repository aims at documenting my work at Becode and following my evolution and progress in the projects I make

 ----